nealrs/skrolla/README.md

 Quickstart
 ------------

-Include jquery, gyro.min.js, and tiltScroll.js in your head block & edit tiltScroll.js params as desired.
+Include gyro.min.js, and tiltScroll.js in your head block & edit tiltScroll.js params as desired.

 ```
 <head>